LuceroF/Traffic-Accidents-in-Buenos-Aires-City-CABA-/README.md

 ## 🌐 Introduction

 **Welcome to the Road Traffic Accident Data Analysis Project in Buenos Aires**.
 This project aims to address one of the most critical concerns of road safety in the City of Buenos Aires.
-I am Lucero, the leader of this project, committed to using data analysis to improve road safety and reduce traffic incidents in our city.
+I am Lucero, the leader of this project, committed to using data analysis to improve road safety and reduce traffic incidents in Buenos Aires city.

 ## 🚦 Problem Description